TWC-Software/DaemonMaster/README.md

 # DaemonMaster Alpha
 Daemon Master is a software which makes it possible to create and manage a Windows-service from any program.

+## Features
+- Easy and fast creation / deletion of services
+- Creating / Editing new services in realtime
+- Using any .exe program as a service
+- Automatic service-startup with Windows itself

+## Planned Features
+- Custom username and password for a service

 ## Thanks to
 pinvoke.net